plexar88/ico/README.md

 ## ICO smart contract
 Simple ICO smart contract for TON network

+Detail information about this smart contract read in pdf files.

 How to create, setup and upload smart contract to TON network:
 #### 1. Compile lite-client as described [here](https://test.ton.org/README.txt)